lpupp/InsideCapitolHill/README.md

 ## Dependencies and setup

-Before running the project, ensure you have installed the dependencies by either cloning the environment ([founf here](envs/env_pp4rs.yaml)) or installing them manually.
+Before running the project, ensure you have installed the dependencies by either cloning the environment ([found here](envs/env_pp4rs.yaml)) or installing them manually.
 To clone environment, run:
 ```bash
 conda env create -f envs/env_pp4rs.yaml
 ```